teuben/nemo/docs/source/falcon2.rst

 The falcon V2 package is still under development for a public release.
-The main integrator is now called griffin, replacing the old gyrfalcON from falcon V1.
+The main integrator is now called ``griffin``, replacing the older ``gyrfalcON`` from falcon V1.
+Although falcon V1 will be distributed with NEMO, it is not maintained and may eventually succumb to software rot.

+A paper describing the ``griffin`` code is in *arXiv* ...

 Installation
 ~~~~~~~~~~~~